 The second one is a bit trickier: under what categories do you put “the others” who are part of your life?

 Whose opinion do you care the most and the least?
 Between father, mother, boyfriend, friend of your girlfriend, boss, unknown followers of Instagram and the neighbour’s cute cousin, who are you always trying to please or at least not to appear foolish to?

-The first answer is an easy one for me but causes me a lot of grief.
+The first answer is personally an easy one but causes me a lot of grief.
 I care about the opinion of absolutely everyone – from those who love me to the ones who clearly don’t.
 I suffer and I suffer with drama.

 Social reputation, this is the flavour of the month.

-Have a look at how you are not immune to all of this.
-Don’t you spend a good portion of your day looking at photos and videos that were posted, reading what people write and – even inadvertently – forming your opinion about them.
+You are probably not immune to all of this.
+Don’t you spend a good portion of your day looking at photos and videos posted by someone else, reading what they wrote and – even inadvertently – forming your opinion about them?
 When do you actually explore your own online profile and form opinions about yourself?